reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## 🔐**After Hardening: Secure & Compliant Architecture**
 After the initial detection and analysis of threats, the environment was restructured to incorporate secure architecture principles in line with NIST SP 800-53 controls, specifically SC-7(3): Access Restrictions for External Connections.
 The key enhancements focused on minimizing external exposure, strengthening infrastructure, and ensuring compliance with relevant standards.

-This transformation highlights the critical role of Security Operations Center (SOC) analysts, who use platforms like Microsoft Sentinel.
+This transformation highlights the critical role of Security Operations Center (SOC) analysts using platforms like Microsoft Sentinel.
 Their responsibilities include continuous monitoring, log correlation, and incident triage.
 Additionally, it emphasizes the need for dedicated analysts to detect and neutralize threats before they escalate proactively.
 1. **Restricted Access via Hardened NSGs:** Ingress traffic was rigorously controlled by permitting access exclusively from specific, trusted public IP addresses while blocking all other external traffic.
 2. **Replacement of Public Endpoints with Private Endpoints:** Azure Private Endpoints were integrated for critical resources (e.g., storage, key vault), ensuring that access is restricted to trusted virtual networks and eliminating public exposure.
 3. **Enforced Firewall and Policy Controls:** Azure-native firewalls and Defender for Cloud policies were applied to implement platform-level protection and maintain compliance with SC-7(3): Access Restrictions for External Connections.